Scooter (band)

 Scooter is a German happy hardcore, rave and techno music band founded in Hamburg in 1993.
 To date, the band has sold over 30 million records and earned over 80 Gold and Platinum awards.
-Scooter is considered the most commercially successful German single-record act with 23 top ten hits.
-Since December 2022, the band is composed of lead vocalist H.P.
-Baxxter, musician/producer Marc Blou, DJ/producer Jay Frog and manager Jens Thele.
+Since December 2022, the band is composed of lead vocalist H. P. Baxxter, musician/producer Marc Blou, DJ/producer Jay Frog and manager Jens Thele.

-Among their more well-known hits are "Hyper Hyper", "Move Your Ass!", "Friends", "Endless Summer", "Back in the U.K.", "I'm Raving", "Fire", "How Much Is the Fish?", "Ramp!
+Among their more well-known hits are "Crank It Up", "Hyper Hyper", "Move Your Ass!", "Friends", "Endless Summer", "Back in the U.K.", "I'm Raving", "Fire", "How Much Is the Fish?", "Ramp!
 (The Logical Song)", "Nessaja", "Weekend!", "Maria (I Like It Loud)", "One (Always Hardcore)" and "The Question Is What Is the Question?".

-Group origins
+Career

-Celebrate the Nun (1985–92)
+Celebrate the Nun (1985–1992)

 At the end of 1985, H. P. Baxxter and Rick J. Jordan met in Hanover, Germany through a small ad and founded the synthpop/new wave band Celebrate the Nun.
 While the lead vocals were performed by Baxxter and female vocals were delivered by Baxxter's sister Britt Maxime, Rick J. Jordan took care of the keyboards and sound engineering.
 The band released their first album Meanwhile in 1989.
 AllMusic wrote that "During the mid-'80s, numerous synth pop acts dreamed of becoming the next Depeche Mode.
 Celebrate the Nun could have been buried in the glut of Depeche Mode doppelgangers; however, top-drawer songwriting and consistently catchy hooks lifted Celebrate the Nun above the mass of wannabes".
 The single "Will You Be There" off Meanwhile peaked at No. 5 on the Billboard Dance/Club play chart on 23 June 1990, whereas the single "She's a Secretary/Strange" peaked at No. 12 on Dance/Club play chart on 8 December of the same year.
 Slin Tompson, who was the fourth person in the band's original line-up, left the band in 1990 to start a project on his own.
 In 1991, the band released their second album Continuous, but this was less successful due to synthpop's declining popularity.
 Two singles were released off the second material, "Patience" and "You Make Me Wonder" both of which went without charting.
 Not finding the expected success in the New Wave arena, Baxxter kept working at the former Hamburg based Indie label (currently Edel Records) in the Distribution and Sales department where he met Scooter's future manager Jens Thele.

-The Loop (1993–98)
+The Loop (1993–1998)

 Soon afterwards, in late 1993, the former Celebrate the Nun members under the management of Jens Thele formed a remix team known as The Loop.
 The Loop became one of the top remix teams in Germany, releasing remixes for artists like Adeva, Holly Johnson, The Tag Team and RuPaul.